 - This means you have specific tax rates you're manually managing in both WooCommerce and QuickBooks.
-Read on to learn how to easily map these together.
+Read on to learn how to map these together easily.

 When you have specific rates set in WooCommerce and QuickBooks, you can easily map them together by visiting MyWorks Sync > Map > Tax Rules.
 This page is a visual representation of your WooCommerce Tax Rates (shown on the left side) and your QuickBooks Online tax rates (shown on the right column, in the dropdown).